Keio University

 Keio University alumni

-I was told, "Is this another tourist guidebook for Manchuria?"
-This is likely because the image of the Yamato Hotels operated by Mantetsu in Dalian and Mukden is so strong.
+Someone asked me, "Is this another tourist guidebook for Manchuria?"
+This is likely because the image of the Yamato Hotels operated by the South Manchuria Railway in Dalian and Mukden is so strong.
 The title "Manchukuo Grand Hotel" is certainly misleading.

-"Grand Hotel" is a film format in which characters appear one after another, and there is no specific protagonist.
-Everyone appears and disappears like hotel guests.
-Manchukuo, which was established following the Manchurian Incident, collapsed in just 13 and a half years due to Japan's defeat.
-I infused the title with the meaning that all Japanese people who visited Manchuria—whether they were prepared to settle there permanently or were just travelers—were nothing more than "sojourners."
+"Grand Hotel" refers to a film format where characters appear one after another, and there is no specific protagonist.
+Everyone appears and disappears like guests staying at a hotel.
+Manchukuo, established following the Manchurian Incident, collapsed in just thirteen and a half years due to Japan's defeat.
+I put the meaning into the title that all Japanese people who visited Manchuria—whether they intended to settle there permanently or were just travelers—were nothing more than "stayers."

-I selected 36 of these "sojourners" and depicted the weight of Manchuria in their lives, focusing on episodes to understand what "Manchuria" meant to Showa-era Japan and the Japanese people.
-For me, it is a book of strolling through and reconsidering Showa history.
+I selected 36 people from among these "stayers" and depicted the weight of Manchuria in their lives, focusing on episodes to understand what "Manchuria" meant to Showa-era Japan and the Japanese people.
+For me, this is a book of strolling through and reconsidering Showa history.

-Among the supporting characters, there was an alumnus from Mita who caught my interest: Hidekichi Wada, who appears as the husband of actress Michiyo Kogure.
-He performed spectacular investigative reporting at Jiji Shimpo, managed by Sanji Muto, and was sent to Manchuria due to an overstep.
-He was one of the "second chance, background laundering" group permitted by Manchukuo, and remained close until the end with Masahiko Amakasu (Chairman of Manyei), who could be called their leader.
+Among the sub-protagonists, there was a Mita graduate who piqued my interest.
+That was Hidekichi Wada, who appears as the husband of actress Michiyo Kogure.
+He did spectacular investigative reporting at Jiji Shimpo, managed by Sanji Muto, and ended up in Manchuria due to his overzealousness.
+He was one of the "second chance, background laundering" group permitted by Manchukuo, and remained close until the end with their leader, Masahiko Amakasu (Chairman of the Manchuria Film Association).

-Books I purchased while writing my previous work, "Jun Eto is Reborn," also proved unexpectedly useful.
-Rokuzo Takebe, the boss of Mr. Eto's father-in-law, was the last top Japanese bureaucrat, but he chose the path of "willingly becoming a victim."
+Books I purchased for my previous work, "Jun Eto Resurrected," also proved unexpectedly useful.
+Rokuzo Takebe, the boss of Mr. Eto's father-in-law, was the last top Japanese bureaucrat, but he chose the path of becoming a "willing victim."
 There were such Japanese people in Manchuria as well.

 Shukichi Hirayama